 Who We Are

-The Deschutes Trails Coalition works hard to collaborate with all trail users to create, maintain and protect the amazing trails that surround us here in central Oregon.
-Join executive director of Deschutes Trails Coalition, Jana Johnson, as she introduces a little more of what we do to work with trail user groups, local businesses and travel bureaus to ensure the best trails for all for many years to come.
+The Deschutes Trails Coalition works hard to collaborate with our local community to create, maintain and protect the amazing trails that surround us here in Central Oregon.
+Join DTC members and executive director, Jana Johnson, as they introduce a little more of what we do to work with trail user groups, local businesses, conservation organizations, and land managers to ensure the best trails for all for many years to come.

 About the Deschutes Trail Coalition